TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 reference for the [configuration spreadsheet](/link/StudyTemplate), to help with the configuration of your studies.

+**Important: The configuration spreadsheet
+<span style="text-decoration: underline">cannot</span>
-**Important: The configuration spreadsheet cannot be opened in Microsoft Excel.** It is built specifically for use in Google Sheets, and uses functionality that is not available in Microsoft Excel.
+be opened in Microsoft Excel.** It is built specifically for use in Google Sheets, and uses functionality that is not available in Microsoft Excel.

 <h1 id="toc">